-- 88. The dictionary definition cited and relied upon by the Appellant in written submissions is the Oxford English Dictionary which defines 'income tax' as: 'compulsory contribution to State revenue, levied by the government on workers' income and business profits, or added to the cost of some goods, services and transactions' - 89.
-The Appellant submitted that based on the dictionary definition, the expression 'income tax' should be construed to mean that 'income tax' is a tax on income.
-The Appellant also relied on the submission that USC is income tax because USC is a tax on income. - 90.
+- The online Oxford English Dictionary defines 'income tax' as: 'compulsory contribution to State revenue, levied by the government on workers' income and business profits, or added to the cost of some goods, services and transactions' - The Collins Dictionary of the English Language defines 'income tax' as: 'personal tax levied on annual income' - The online Cambridge Dictionary defines 'income tax' as: 'A tax you have to pay on your income, usually higher for people with larger incomes'. - 81.
+The Appellant submitted that based on the dictionary definitions, the expression 'income tax' should be construed to mean that 'income tax' is a tax on income. - 82.
 I cannot accept the Appellant's submission that the expression 'income tax' should be construed to mean; a tax on income.
 Income tax is a creation of statute and is contained in the income tax code, starting with section 12 TCA 1997, which sets out the charge to income tax by reference to the schedular system.
 A separate tax on income titled 'Universal Social Charge' is defined in section 531AB TCA 1997, and contained in Part 18D TCA 1997.
 Both USC and income tax are taxes on income however, they are separate and distinct taxes.
-To have recourse to a dictionary definition of 'income tax' is to travel outside of the statute in search of meaning, which is not necessitated in this appeal. - 91.
-In this regard I refer to the dicta of Charleton J. in Menolly Homes Limited v The Appeal Commissioners and the Revenue Commissioners [2009] IEHC 49 at paragraph 12 as follows;
+To have recourse to a dictionary definition of 'income tax' is to travel outside of the statute in search of meaning, which is not necessitated in this appeal.

+83. In this regard I refer to the dicta of Charleton J. in Menolly Homes Limited v The Appeal Commissioners and the Revenue Commissioners [2009] IEHC 49 at paragraph 12 as follows;

-Revenue law has no equity.
+'Revenue law has no equity.
 Taxation does not arise by virtue of civic responsibility but through legislation.
 Tax is not payable unless the circumstances of liability are defined, and the rate measured, by statute.
 To import into taxation legislation any notion of general obligation is to return from the modern concept of precise obligation pursuant to defined legal rules into an era when feudal ties governed the relationship of those who served a monarch or lord and were in turn entitled to protection.
 How tax becomes payable, what exceptions avoid general liability as and when these genuinely arise, when payment is due, what records have to be maintained by taxpayers, which levels of taxation are applicable to what transactions or events and how the power of the tax collector is both defined and circumscribed are all precisely defined by modern legislation.'